Tomorrowland (festival): 2015–2019

-2020
+2020–present

-The year after the anniversary, Tomorrowland chose "The Reflection of Love" as its theme, which had been surreptitiously revealed on the main stage in 2019, as there was a book with that theme title near the right center of the stage with "2020" in Roman numerals.
+The year after the anniversary, Tomorrowland chose "The Reflection of Love" as its theme, which had been surreptitiously revealed on the main stage in 2019, as there was a book with that theme title near the right centre of the stage with "2020" in Roman numerals.
 On 15 April, Tomorrowland announced that the 2020 edition of the festival would not take place due to the COVID-19 pandemic.
-On 4 June, Tomorrowland announced a virtual festival would go ahead in place of the 2020 edition.
-The virtual event, titled Tomorrowland Around the World, took place on 25 and 26 July, and utilized Unreal Engine 4 for the creation of the virtual environments used during the event.
+On 4 June, organisers announced that they would instead produce a virtual concert known as "Tomorrowland Around the World" on 25 and 26 July.
+The event featured filmed performances by DJs on chroma key sets in Boom, Los Angeles, São Paulo, and Sydney, which were composited into eight 3D-rendered stages in a virtual world known as Pāpiliōnem, which utilized Unreal Engine.
+Users could purchase a "live" admission or a delayed "relive" admission for on-demand streaming following the event.
 Tomorrowland also organised a virtual New Year's Eve festival on 31 December, taking place from 8pm to 3am in each time zone.

-2021

 On 17 March 2021, Tomorrowland announced it would delay the return of the festival until the final weekend of August and the first weekend of September.
 The move was an attempt to make the festival more secure in light of declining COVID-19 infection rates and the vaccination programme.
 The move would have seen the festival occur five weeks later than its usual dates at the end of July.
 In April, Tomorrowland announced that a second edition of Tomorrowland Around the World would take place during the traditional July dates.
 Despite Belgium planning to allow large-scale outdoor events with up to 75,000 people starting from 13 August 2021, on 17 June, the mayors of Boom and Rumst jointly announced that they would deny permission for Tomorrowland to be held, citing international travel concerns and the Delta variant.
 On 23 June, the festival was therefore cancelled for a second time.

-2022

-In December 2021, Tomorrowland announced that the festival would expand once from two to three weekends in 2022, taking place on 15–17 July, 22–24 July, and 29–31 July.
+Tomorrowland 2022 was expanded to three weekends, taking place on 15–17 July, 22–24 July, and 29–31 July.
 The theme was "The Reflection of Love".
 The festival welcomed 600,000 visitors from 200 countries.